RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 Version History
 ---------------
+2.21 - 2 November 2015
+= Fixed a bug where a broken CRL made the validation process crash for the given TA = Added support for the RPKI Retrieval Delta Protocol, which uses HTTP instead of rsync as the transport if the RPKI server supports it.
+There is a boolean option "prefer.rrdp" in the configuration file to enable it.
+= The startup script now warns if the Java version running on the host is too old = Added log rotation for all log files
+= A brand new RIPE NCC logo

 2.20 - 5 June 2015
 = Improvements to the caching system; previous versions could use a lot of disk space = Multithreading improvements; application is up to 50% faster